 Porter’s investment style is by means of value investing.
 If you are going to do your own active investing, I believe value investing is really the only method you have any chance of succeeding.
 So the recommendations he and his staff make are not by some technical indicators.

 Is it Worth the Price?

-The monthly report is very cheap, with the annual price of $149.95!
-I’ve read other research reports that weren’t nearly as detailed in their analysis, and were for hundreds of dollars more per year.
-The monthly reports offer a summary of the macro economic conditions.
-As well as one-to-three specific stock recommendations for the month.
+The monthly report is very cheap, with the annual price of $199!
+I’ve read other research reports that weren’t nearly as detailed in their analysis and were for hundreds of dollars more per year.
+The monthly reports offer a summary of the macroeconomic conditions and one-to-three specific stock recommendations.
 Also included is any update to the current portfolio of stocks.